 - 40 percent said that shadow IT would help reduce employee turnover.

-This survey seemingly splits the IT community in half, with half believing shadow IT to be an active menace and half believing there are strong benefits to promoting the use of some shadow IT resources.
+This survey seemingly splits the IT community in half.
+Half believe shadow IT to be an active menace.
+Meanwhile, half believe there are strong benefits to promoting some shadow IT resources.

-Now, I don’t know any IT professional that would be okay with employees downloading unauthorized software on company-owned machines, but because shadow IT extends to employee-owned devices, there may be opportunities to allow employees to use the software they are most comfortable with on their own devices, just as long as the organization has made contingencies for it.
+Now, I don’t know any IT professional that would be okay with employees downloading unauthorized software on company machines.
+Still, because shadow IT extends to employee-owned devices, there may be opportunities to allow employees to use the software they are most comfortable with on their own devices.
+However, just as long as the organization has made contingencies for it.
 Either way, taking in the numbers above, shadow IT is not considered the “biggest threat to your business” as it has been for the past several years.

-If you would like to learn more about shadow IT, what constitutes shadow IT, or any other software and maintenance questions, call our knowledgeable professionals today at (877) 771-2384.
+If you would like to learn more about shadow IT, what it includes, or any other software and maintenance questions, contact our knowledgeable professionals today at (877) 771-2384.